1999 Jaguar Vanden Plas V8 Two Wheel Drive Automatic 109450 miles

 The lateral accelerometer is mounted in the ECM housing.

-Is mounted on the fascia support bracket.
+The ADCM: Is mounted on the fascia support bracket.

 Controls the four adaptive dampers in response to analogue and digital inputs.